Bosnia: Unaccompanied child refugees face cold, violence | DW | 01.02.2021

 The children, mostly from Afghan families, imitate what they see in their everyday lives, said Dubravka Vranjanac, head of the Northwest Balkans emergency team for the international humanitarian organization Save the Children.
 "Game" is what refugees in Bosnia actually call their attempts to cross the border into Croatia and from there on to the west.
 For years, Croatian police have stopped the refugees and returned them to Bosnia — often using extreme force.

-About 1,000 underage refugees currently live in Bosnia-Herzegovina, and about half are here alone, unaccompanied by an adult.
-The majority are from Afghanistan, Syria and Pakistan.
-For the most part, they are housed in the refugee camps which don't offer separate areas for the minors.
+About 1,000 underage refugees currently live in Bosnia and Herzegovina, and about half of them are unaccompanied by an adult.
+Most of them are from Afghanistan, Syria and Pakistan.
+For the most part, they are housed in the refugee camps, which do not offer separate areas for the minors.
 They are unprotected and exposed to health hazards, harassment and violence.

-About 50 unaccompanied minors don't even have a spot in the camps.
-They are unregistered, have nowhere safe to sleep and don't receive regular food rations.
-Still, somehow they make do.
+Then, there are about 50 unaccompanied minors who do not even live in the camps: They are unregistered, have no safe shelter, nor do they receive regular food rations.
+Still, they somehow make do.

-"I have been sleeping in abandoned houses, eating what I get from organizations or locals for the past two months," said Fahad,* 17, who is camping out in Bihac.
-It's cold in the buildings, he said, adding that those living there build fires "but then we can't breathe because of the smoke."
+"I have been sleeping in abandoned houses, eating what I get from organizations or locals for the past two months," says 17-year-old Fahad,* who is camping out in Bihac.
+It is cold in the buildings, he says, adding that those living there build fires "but then we can't breathe because of the smoke."

-Fahad and some other unaccompanied minors are waiting for the chance to enter the real "game" — the border to Croatia is not far from Bihac.
-Some of them have tried to cross more than 10 times, but they said they were tracked down by police and sent back to Bosnia every time with no chance to apply for asylum.
-EU member state Croatia has been repeatedly criticized for its illegal refugee pushbacks, even in the European Parliament.
-But nothing has changed.
+He and some other unaccompanied minors are waiting for the chance to enter the real "game" — the border to Croatia is not far from Bihac.
+Some of them have tried to cross more than ten times but they were tracked down by the police and expelled to Bosnia every time.
+They say they had no chance to apply for asylum.
+European Union (EU) member state Croatia has been repeatedly criticized its illegal refugee pushbacks, even in the European Parliament.
+Nevertheless, nothing has changed.

-Attempting to cross the border can be a traumatic experience, too, said Vranjanac.
-Recently, in the Sedra refugee center near the town of Cazin in western Bosnia, adults in a family with small children started discussing their next attempt at the "game" when "the kids started to cry and scream, they were really freaking out," she said.
+Attempting to cross the border can be a traumatic experience, too, says Vranjanac.
+Recently, in the Sedra refugee center near the town of Cazin in western Bosnia, adults in a family with small children started discussing their next attempt at the "game" when "the kids started to cry and scream, they were really freaking out," she says.
 "There's a lot of fear."

-The situation has become more difficult since a camp on the site of the former Bira factory in Bihac closed in the autumn, with officials saying it was only fit "for summer weather conditions."
+The situation has become more difficult since a camp on the site of the former 'Bira' factory in Bihac closed.
 That camp had a special section with room for 270 unaccompanied minors — at last count there were about 400 there.
-When Bira was shut down, authorities planned to move the minors to camps further from the border, but most refused because they were afraid they would not be able to come back once weather conditions improved.
+When Bira was shut down, authorities planned to move the minors to camps further from the border but most refused because they were afraid they would not be able to come back once weather conditions improved.

-It's not that there isn't enough space for underage refugees in Bosnia-Herzegovina, said Vranjanac — what's lacking is a functioning system to house them.
-There are vacancies but they are in places young people don't want to go.
-They prefer to be near the border, but those camps are full.
-"That's why many children are on the streets, sleeping in abandoned buildings or in improvised makeshift camps," she said.
+It is not that there isn't enough space for underage refugees in Bosnia and Herzegovina, argues Vranjanac — but what is lacking is a functioning system to house them.
+There are vacancies but they are in places young people do not want to go.
+They prefer to be near the border but those camps are full.
+"That's why many children are on the streets, sleeping in abandoned buildings or in improvised makeshift camps."